EmelineDy/pivoane/general/how_to_use.md

-# This file describes the main steps to use the geicar
+# This file describes the main steps to use the geicar for the PIVOANE project

+The GeiCar project is a project carried out by students at [INSA Toulouse](http://www.insa-toulouse.fr/fr/index.html).
+This project consists in developing the software of an autonomous car in order to carry out different missions.
+Several projects are exposed on the [official website] (https://sites.google.com/site/projetsecinsa/).

+This project is called PIVOANE which stands for "PIéton,Vtesse et dOs d'ANE" in french.
+The purpose of this project is to develop an autonomous car.
+It means the car must be able to detect road signs (stop, 30, 50 and speed bump) and pedestrians and react accordingly (adapt the speed or stop).

+The team BETH that carried out this project is composed by:

+* Emeline DELHAY
+* Sara BASSANETTI
+* Luiz Renato RODRIGUEZ CARNEIRO
+* Léa SCHEER
+* Yuchen XIA

 # Contents
 1. **Quick start guide**